mcdemarco/conclar/public/info.md

 | Mon           | 2:30 PM — | 7 PM   |

 **Quiet Room**: _Floor 6, Room 6019_

-This room will remain open during the con, but may not be quiet after 8pm.
+>This room will remain open throughout the con, but may not be quiet after 8pm.

 | **Registration** | _Floor 5_ | _Lobby_ |
 | ---------------- | --------: | :------ |